How do you move a beloved Swedish church down the road? With prayer, engineering and some Eurovision

 At approximately 40 meters (131 feet) wide with a weight of 672 metric tons (741 tons), the church required extra effort.
 Engineers widened a major road from 9 meters to 24 meters (30 to 79 feet) and dismantled a viaduct to make way for a new intersection.

-A driver, using a large control box, will pilot the church through the route as it travels roughly 12 hours over Tuesday and Wednesday — with a pause each day for fika, the traditional Swedish afternoon coffee break.
+A driver, using a large control box, is piloting the church through the route as it travels roughly 12 hours over Tuesday and Wednesday — with a pause each day for fika, the traditional Swedish afternoon coffee break.
 It's expected to move at a varying pace between 0.5 and 1.5 kilometers per hour (0.31 and 0.93 miles per hour).

 Stefan Holmblad Johansson, LKAB's project manager for the move, would not say how much it has cost the mining company.